GiovanniCornejo/LeetCodePractice/README.md

 # LeetCode Solutions Repository

 Welcome to my LeetCode solutions repository!
-This branch contains solutions to various LeetCode problems in C++.
+This repo contains solutions to various LeetCode problems in C++.
 You can run any problem with the following bash script:

 ```bash
 ./test_problem.sh <problem_dir>